-Author: Stefan Palm Date Posted: 1 May 2013
+Author: Stefan Palm Date Posted: 27 November 2018

 If there is one thing to be said about kikuyu, it would be that it is HIGHLY INVASIVE.
 That can be a good thing and a bad thing although if you have it invading your lawn, its clearly a bad thing!
-So if you have it in your grass and you don’t want it, the question is can you get rid of it?
-The answer to that question is yes, and no….

 Kikuyu is more aggressive in nature than any other lawn so it’s potential to take over is high.
 It spreads by both runners and by seed.
-There isn’t a variety of lawn available in Australia that can successfully compete with it so if you find it showing up in your lawn uninvited and do nothing, eventually it will completely take over.
+There isn’t a variety of lawn available in Australia that can successfully compete with it so if you find it showing up in your lawn uninvited, eventually it can completely take over.
 Kikuyu has an underground network of runners called rhizomes which spread out where they can’t be seen.
 That means that what you can see on the top is generally the tip of the iceberg.
 Hand pulling it out is no more successful at getting rid of it than trying to kill a daisy bush by picking the flowers off it.
 What you leave behind is the rhizomes which send up some more growth to the surface.
 Even if you dig the area completely out and replace the soil, there will probably still be runners under pathways and in garden beds that surround your lawn area ready to re-invade at the soonest opportunity.
-Then there is the seed – many kikuyu varieties produce a seed which blows around looking for a place to grow so even if you get rid of the seed and runners at your place, theres nothing to say it wont blow in from a neighbor or from bird droppings.
+Then there is the seed – many kikuyu varieties produce a seed which blows around looking for a place to grow so even if you get rid of the seed and runners at your place, there's nothing to say it wont blow in from a neighbour or from bird droppings.

 Sounds pretty bleak doesn’t it!
-The way I see it is that you have a choice – If you have kikuyu invading your lawn, either let take over learn to manage it (when maintained, kikuyu looks really good and has some great advantages) or take measures to control it.
+The way I see it is that you have a choice – If you have kikuyu invading your lawn, either let take over and learn to manage it (when maintained, kikuyu looks really good and has some great advantages) or take measures to control it.
 This usually involves chemical sprays, both selective and non selective.

 Non Selective Control:

-If you have kikuyu invading your buffalo, tall fescue, rye or bluegrass lawn then you cant use the selective herbicides mentioned above because they will harm your lawn.
-The only solution here is to spot spray with glyphossate (eg Roundup) Keep in mind though that Glyphossate is non selective meaning it kills all types of lawns.
+If you have kikuyu invading your buffalo, tall fescue, rye or bluegrass lawn then you can't use the selective herbicides mentioned above because they will harm your lawn.
+The only solution here is to spot spray with glyphossate (eg Roundup) Keep in mind though that glyphossate is non selective meaning it kills all types of lawns.
 You have to be careful to only apply it to the kikuyu, not the lawn you are trying to preserve.
 The best time to spot spray is winter.
 The reason for this is because the damage to surrounding lawn will be minimised.